Valloric/dotfiles/README.md

 These are some of my dotfiles.
-Currently it's just my vimrc and related files.